Jacqueline Pascarl

 Jacqueline Pascarl (born 5 July 1963), formerly known as Jacqueline Gillespie and Jacqueline Pascarl-Gillespie, is an Australian author, TV personality and parents' rights advocate and humanitarian aid worker.
 Pascarl came to public attention in 1992, when her children were covertly removed from Australia, illegally under Australian law, by their Malaysian father.
 One man was convicted, sentenced and then jailed as an accomplice.
 The Parliament of Australia characterised this removal as an "abduction."

 Biography

 She was a young ballet dancer in 1980 when she met a Malaysian prince Datuk Raja Kamarul Bahrin Shah Raja Ahmad who was in Melbourne studying architecture.
-They married in 1981, when she was 17, and moved to Terengganu the following year, where Raja Bahrin was a junior member of the that Sultanate.
-They had a daughter, Shahirah (Shah), and a son, Mohammed Baharuddin (Iddin).
+They married in 1981, when she was 17, and moved to Terengganu the following year, where Raja Bahrin was a junior member of the that sultanate.
+They had two children.
 Raja Bahrin later took a second wife under Islamic marital law.
 By this time, Jacqueline claims the marriage had turned violent.
 She returned to Australia in 1985 with their children to visit her sick grandmother, and never returned.